infoatgodreams/GoDreams-Repository/Roll Ups/Child Development/Child Development.md

 ## Executive Function Delays
 - [^5]Older-adopted children displayed lower inhibitory control and poorer working memory than children adopted at younger ages, but the groups did not differ significantly on a spatial self-ordered search task, which measures spatial working memory.
+- Children with this kind of difficulty can benefit from highly structured environments where expectations are clear.
+- They can benefit from prompts to stay on task and the use of pre-arranged strategies to let them know when a transition is pending.
+These can include advanced warnings, using timers, and visual cues (e.g., paper chain links or a timer to count down to the end of an activity).

 ## Language Development Delays
 - According to the study on St. Petersburg USA Orphanage intervention[^5], Children adopted before 12 months of age displayed levels of expressive and receptive language skills
 - In contrast, language proficiency was lower for children adopted after 12 months of age in both the expressive and receptive domains.
+- Language acquisition delays (i.e., delays in developing speech and vocabulary) mean that affected children may struggle with verbally mediated counselling approaches that rely on oral language competence, such as narrative therapies and restorative justice approaches.